Do you ever feel like your marriage is the most stressful part of your life? Today I’m sharing 40 ways to reduce stress in marriage.

 - Write a love note to your spouse.
 Writing in therapeutic and even if you don’t feel the love at first, you will if you push through it.

 - Smile.
-Smile in the mirror, smile when your talking on the phone, just look over at your husband and smile.
+Smile in the mirror, smile when you’re talking on the phone, just look over at your husband and smile.

 - Kiss a baby.
-Seriously, I don't know what it is about babies, but they make you happy.
-Don't have a baby to kiss?
-Kiss a stranger's baby, and then RUN!
+I don’t know about babies, but they make you happy.
+Don’t have a baby to kiss?
+Kiss a stranger’s baby, and then RUN!

-- Carve out 10-15 minutes of time each day to sit and talk about whatever may be on your mind.
+- Carve out 10-15 minutes each day to sit and talk about whatever may be on your mind.

 - Watch a comedy together.
 Laughter is the best medicine and laughing together is a true bonding experience.